we have a deep reverence for many things Old School. Including Old School Technology.

-Whether it’s our unending infatuation for and appreciation of the groundbreaking 1982 sci-fi film-noir classic “Blade Runner,” the sprawling vinyl record collection of our CEO and founder Jeff Ferguson or our adherence to classic SEO principles that existed well before SEO was even known as SEO – yet alone “inbound marketing” – we don’t shy away form our Old School roots.
+Whether it’s our unending infatuation for and appreciation of the groundbreaking 1982 sci-fi film-noir classic “Blade Runner,” the sprawling vinyl record collection of one of our managing partners Jeff Ferguson or our adherence to classic SEO principles that existed well before SEO was even known as SEO – yet alone “inbound marketing” – we don’t shy away form our Old School roots.
 Not at all.

 No, Engelbart was no Dr. Eldon Tyrell, the fictional, God-like father of the humanoid “replicants” who carry the story and action in “Blade Runner.”
 But he was the all-too-real inventor of an incredibly crucial – and increasingly Old School – component in personal computing.